 He has written about everything from ice skater Katarina Witt behind the Iron Curtain to actor Jack Nicholson in the front row, from wrestling priests in Mexico City to mushers at the Iditarod, from playing golf with President Clinton to playing golf with O.J.
 Simpson and back again.
 He was once President Obama’s fantasy football partner for a week.
 He has five times had the disagreeable task of accompanying the models on the annual Sports Illustrated swimsuit issue.
 He was once featured in a Miller Lite ad with swimsuit cover girl Rebecca Romijn (Stamos).
 In July of 2010, he survived running with the bulls of Pamplona, Spain.
 Twice.

-His previous collection was called Hate Mail from Cheerleaders.
+His previous collection of columns was called Hate Mail from Cheerleaders.
 It included 100 of his best SI columns.
 It became a New York Times bestseller in its first week.

 His first collection of columns — The Life of Reilly: The Best of Sports Illustrated’s Rick Reilly — was also a New York Times bestseller.